 "We can make significant changes to the world around us that not only improve the quality of our lives but also the environment," explained Steve Hughes, managing director of REO UK.
 “When making changes, whether it's to our infrastructure, healthcare systems or transport networks, engineers must ensure that power quality problems don't hold us back.

-“For example, with the British government announcing plans to ban the sale of new petrol and diesel cars by 2040, it’s clear electric vehicles will be a prominent element in our smart cities.
-This means that design engineers must ensure that electric vehicles are able to operate reliably, which may involve the use of lightweight aluminium instead of copper-wound induction motor technology to overcome problems with battery technology.
+“For example, with the British government announcing plans to ban the sale of new petrol and diesel cars by 2040, it's clear electric vehicles will be a prominent element in our smart cities.
+This means that design engineers must ensure that electric vehicles are able to operate reliably, which may involve the use of lightweight aluminum instead of copper-wound induction motor technology to overcome problems with battery technology.

 “The infographic outlines some key considerations for electrical and design engineers to ensure that smart cities can become a reality.
-By drawing attention to small changes, such as reducing the weight of electric cars, manufacturers can eliminate power quality issues and can create an efficient and cost-effective mode of transport.”
+By drawing attention to small changes, such as reducing the weight of electric cars, manufacturers can eliminate power quality issues and can create an efficient and cost-effective mode of transport. ”